hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 from sklearn.linear_model import LinearRegression
 ```

-The dataset is split into dependent and independent variables(X, Y) and the model is fitted on the dataset, and prediction on the salary table  is made\
+The dataset is split into dependent and independent variables(X, Y),the model is trained on the dataset, and prediction on the salary table  is made.

 ```python